Florida's 19th House of Representatives district

 Florida's 19th House district elects one member of the Florida House of Representatives.
 The district is represented by Sam Greco.
 This district is located in Northeast Florida, and encompasses part of the First Coast.
 The district comprises all of Flagler County and the southeastern portion of St. Johns County, including both the cities of St. Augustine and St. Augustine Beach.

 This district contains Flagler College, the University of St. Augustine for Health Sciences, and a campus of St. Johns River State College in St. Augustine, as well as a campus of Daytona State College in Palm Coast.

-The district was represented by Paul Renner from 2022–2024, during which time he served as Speaker of the Florida House of Representatives.
-From 1992–2000, the district was represented by John Thrasher who served as Speaker of the Florida House of Representatives from 1998–2000.
+The district was represented by Paul Renner from 2022 to 2024, during which time he served as Speaker of the Florida House of Representatives.
+From 1992 to 2000, the district was represented by John Thrasher who served as Speaker of the Florida House of Representatives from 1998 to 2000.